-According to the idealised biblical account David (c.
+According to the idealised biblical account, the second king, David (c.
 1005-970BC), was a brilliant military general from Judah.
 He captured Jerusalem, the Jebusite city that stood between Judah and Ephraim, and set it up as the new capital of the united kingdom.
 His military campaigns brought under Israelite control the whole of the land corridor between the Arabian desert and the Mediterranean.
 This meant control of the lucrative trade between Egypt and Arabia to the south and the whole of Europe and Asia to the north, including the two main caravan routes: the Way of the Sea and the King's Highway.
 The newly conquered agricultural land of the plain, plus the taxes from trade, brought wealth and prosperity as well as peace to this new kingdom.
 This, at last, was the Promised Land for which they had long hoped.

 According to the same idealised biblical account, Solomon, David's son (c.
-970 - 931BC), inherited this prosperity and used it in an attempt to set up a royal court around himself to vie with those of the powerful neighbouring kingdoms, especially that of Egypt.
+970-931BC), inherited this prosperity and used it in an attempt to set up a royal court around himself to vie with those of the powerful neighbouring kingdoms, especially that of Egypt.
 He built a palace in Jerusalem and attached a temple to it in which he attempted to centralise the cult.
 To do this and to develop other ambitious projects he broke across tribal barriers and set up administrative districts to gather taxes and to recruit forced labour.

 The findings of archaeology require a drastic modification of the idealised picture of the Davidic kingdom given in the Bible.
 Archaeological excavation has concluded that at the time of David there were about five hundred locations of habitation in the mountainous area occupied by the Israelites, and the population is estimated as only about forty-five thousand.
 Jerusalem, 'the city of David', was quite small in the tenth century.
-Judah itself comprised only about twenty small villages and only a few thousand (5,000?) inhabitants (Finkelstein and Silberman page 133).
+Judah itself comprised only about twenty small villages and only a few thousand inhabitants (Finkelstein and Silberman page 133).
+It is significant that neither David nor Solomon is mentioned in any Egyptian or Mesopotamian texts.
+Our earliest mention of the 'House of David' is an inscription discovered in Tel Dan in 1993 that seems to date from the campaign of Hazael of Damascus in 835BC (Finkelstein and Silberman page 129).
+There is no evidence of a conquest of Canaan by king David or of an extensive empire ruled by him.